j-ulrich/QtPromise/README.md

 Qt's [QFuture](http://doc.qt.io/qt-5.6/qfuture.html) and [QFutureWatcher](http://doc.qt.io/qt-5.6/qfuturewatcher.html) provide a similar functionality.
 However, they do not allow chaining, enforce using threads and do not support custom asynchronous operations well (e.g. no progress reporting).

+Ben Lau's [AsyncFuture](https://github.com/benlau/asyncfuture) is based on QFuture and adds some of the missing functionality.
+However, it is using a different API, more oriented to the Observable pattern, and does not support progress reporting (yet?).

 <a name="further-reading"></a>
 ### Further reading ###